itotm/plasma-colors/README.md

 # plasma-colors
-Some color customization for KDE Plasma
+Some color customizations for KDE Plasma 6